tlonist-sang/old-blog/_posts/2019-11-27-object-oriented-part1 8.49.43 PM.md

 ```java
 Fruit[] fArr = new Fruit[3]; // Fruit type reference array with length 3
 ```
 Remember, the instantiation did not take place yet.
-You may want to do something like below.
+You may want to do something like below for actual creation of objects.

 ```java
 for(int i=0 ; i<3; i++){